from training.npr.org: https://training.npr.org/sources/tara-roberts/

 Tiya Miles is a professor of history at Harvard University.
 Her new book, “All That She Carried: The Journey of Ashley’s Sack, a Black Family Keepsake,” traces a gift from an enslaved mother to her daughter as it passed through the generations.

 Karsonya (Kaye) Wise Whitehead is an associate professor of communication and African and African American studies at Loyola University Maryland.
-She is founder and director of The Karson Institute for Race, Peace & Social Justice at Loyola and founding executive director of the Emilie Frances Davis Center for Education, Research, and Culture.

 Mae Ngai is the Lung Family Professor of Asian American Studies and professor of history at Columbia University.
-She was previously a labor-union organizer and educator in New York City, working for District 65-UAW and the Consortium for Worker Education.